josephxsxn/hdp2WordCountOozie/README.md

 > oozie job -oozie http://sandbox.hortonworks.com:11000/oozie -config job.properties  -run

-#Running with keyword file out of the YARN Distributed Cache
+#Filtering with keywords.txt file from YARN Distributed Cache

-Note - The distributed cache assumes the file is named **keywords.txt**  if it is not the job will default to normal Word Count behavior and not perform filtering.
+***Note*** - The distributed cache assumes the file is named **keywords.txt**  if it is not the job will default to normal Word Count behavior and not perform filtering.

 ##Running as StandAlone MR with Keyword Filtering